pavlimiho/retro-bot/README.md

 ## Dependencies

 - Retro bot is built on top of [DiscordPHP] (https://github.com/teamreflex/DiscordPHP)
-- Retro bot uses the php framework laravel version 7.x
+- Retro bot uses the php framework laravel version 7.x.
+Basic knowledge of laravel is required.

 ## Installation